Introduction

 Building Automation

-My first “big company” experience with software was as a field automation technician with Honeywell Building Solutions in Toronto.
-My educational background and computer aptitude allowed me to excel at this technical position and develop expertise.
-My manager was kind enough to pick me up for office visits; after all she was the one that forgot to ask if I had a license before hiring me!
-Our healthy working relationship had a significant influence on my career and life, and I’m thankful for that.
+My first “big company” experience was as a field automation technician with Honeywell Building Solutions in Toronto.
+My BEng foundation and computer aptitude allowed me to excel and develop expertise.
+I got to work all over the GTA and meet different people, products, and problems.
+I had a healthy working relationship with my manager that had a significant influence on my career and life, which I am thankful for.
+It was a great first job out of school.

 The nature of my responsibilities grew as my expertise and confidence increased.
-I provided technical support for field technicians, proactively improved key sites, and handled field troubleshooting of high profile issues.
-I learned a lot about the inner workings of countless pieces of hardware and software, which my low-level experience ten years ago in my bedroom made possible.
+I provided technical support for field technicians, proactively improved key sites, and handled field troubleshooting for high profile issues.
+I learned a lot about the inner workings of dozens hardware devices and their software, which my low-level experience ten years ago made possible.
+I’m especially proud of finding a bug in one of our flagship products that I was also able to solve using induction and static analysis tools.

-Eventually high management turnover left me stranded without leadership.
+Eventually high management turnover left me stranded without a path forward.
 My future with the company seemed murky and I was feeling stagnant.
-It didn’t seem to matter if I did a good job or a mediocre one, and my feeling of self-worth was deeply tied to that.
+It didn’t seem to matter if I did a good job or a mediocre one, and my feeling of self-worth was deeply (and problematically, as I think today) tied to that.
+I loved the autonomy, but I still need my work to matter.

 Software Development

 I was the first software developer hired by J. S. Ferraro, a small company that specializes in meat trading, livestock markets, and risk management.
-At the time their risk management system was largely Excel and e-mail based.
-I built a data acquisition and notification system for them and converted their Excel spreadsheets into interactive Tableau dashboards.
-I migrated their servers from hosted virtual machines in a datacenter to AWS and saved them a bundle doing it.
-Their data collection, predictive models, and visualization system likely has no equal in the meat & livestock market; a market where floppy discs are not a distant memory.
+They posted an ad to HackLab.TO’s job board asking for help with scraping text files.
+At the time their systems were Excel based.
+In Python, I built them a data acquisition and notification system and converted their Excel spreadsheets into interactive Tableau dashboards.
+The acquisition was accomplished using a regular expression meta-language I created for the purpose.
+I migrated their servers from hosted virtual machines in an expensive datacenter to AWS and saved them a bundle doing it.
+Their data collection, predictive models, and visualization system now likely has no equal in the meat & livestock market; though this is a market where floppy disks and fax machines are not a distant memory.

 After two years in the position the system was built and stable.
-I hired three software developers and filled a temporary position gap as the Acting Director of Information Technology.
-My former reluctance to enter the I.T. field came back to bite me, as I learned that information technology is not a field that I enjoy.
-Building new software systems?
-Love it.
-Budgeting and planning an ERP rollout?
-Not for me!
-I burnt out pretty quickly and quit.
+I hired three software developers and filled a temporary position as the Acting Director of Information Technology.
+My former reluctance to enter the IT field proved justified, as I learned that management over information technology is not a position that I enjoy.
+My power to improve what I felt important to improve could only enact changes over long periods of time.
+The physical meat industry is improving, but there’s a lot of inertia in all those fax machines, the ancient enterprise software, and physical printouts.

 Freelance & Burnout Recovery